erc-fhv/loadforecasting/README.md

     # ...
     ```

+4. Using automatic machine-learning hyperparameter tuning.
+This automatically optimizes
+hyperparameters like nr-of-epochs, batch-sizes, model-size, and learning-rate:

+    ```python
+    from loadforecasting_models import Knn, Lstm, Transformer, xLstm, Persistence, Normalizer import torch

+    # Same setup as above
+    # ...
+    myModel = Transformer()
+    myModel.train_model_auto(x_train, y_train)
+    # ...
+    ```

-## Reusing the Forecasting Models AND the Preprocessing Module
+## Using our Forecasting Models AND the Preprocessing Module

 1. Install the packages:
     ```bash